Congratulations to the prize winners!

 D-1, essays written for 114/116 by freshmen

-D-2, essays written for 120/121 by freshmen, freshman journalism, and general expository essays written by freshmen for other courses or no course
+D-2, essays written for 120/121 by freshmen, freshman journalism, and general expository or creative nonfiction essays written by freshmen for other courses or no course

 D-3, essays written for 115/117 by freshmen

 D-6, essays written for 129/130 or DS, or literary criticism written for other courses by freshman

 Each student may submit only one, unless additional entries are selected by the instructor and accompanied by a note to that effect.
 In all categories, course work may be revised by the student for this competition.
 Pieces of descriptive or journalistic writing or other nonfiction should be submitted under Category C.